Shape: Silvery False Spleenwort is a tall soft green color fern forming a leafy clump. It grows from a black creeping rhizome.

 Habitat: Silvery False Spleenwort requires rich, neutral to acidic moist soil in the shade.
 Sun is tolerated only if the soil is constantly moist.
 Fronds are straw-colored in the autumn.

 Names: The genus Deparia is derived from the Greek depas, meaning 'saucer' and referring to the saucer shaped indusia covering the sori of the fern that is the type for this species (the indusia is more curved than saucer shape on this specific species - there are six species of this genus known in North America).
-The species name acrostichoides, means 'like the genus Acrostichum (other ferns).
+The species name acrostichoides, means 'like the genus Acrostichum' (referring to the fern's resemblance to a group of Asian ferns not found in North America).
 The accepted author names of the plant classification are as follows: The first to classify, 'Sw.' refers to Olof Swartz, (1760-1818) Swedish botanist who was a specialist in orchids, who had a botanical collection of 6000 specimens.
 His work was updated by 'M.Kato' who is Masahiro Kato, (b.
 1946) Japanese botanist and Professor at the Laboratory of Systematic Botany, Graduate School of Science, University of Tokyo.
 In Eloise Butler's time it was given the name Asplenium acrostichoides.
-It was in that genus that the "false spleenwort" got attached as Aspleniums are commonly known as Spleenworts - a reference to their supposed medicinal properties for spleen problems.
-The classification changed to Athyrium thelypterioides in Martha Crone's time.
+It was in that genus that the "false spleenwort" portion of the common name got attached as Aspleniums are commonly known as Spleenworts - a reference to their supposed medicinal properties for spleen problems - and 'false' because it in not a true spleenwort but is more like a wood fern.
+The classification changed to Athyrium thelypterioides in Martha Crone's time and is now Deparia acrostichoides.

 Silvery False Spleenwort ID notes: Above: The fronds are widest in the middle with tapering tips, upward pointing pinnae, arranged alternately.
 Fiddleheads are hairy.